Railway electrification: Double-stack rail transport

 Due to the height restriction imposed by the overhead wires, double-stacked container trains have been traditionally difficult and rare to operate under electrified lines.
 However, this limitation is being overcome by railways in India, China and African countries by laying new tracks with increased catenary height.

 Such installations are in the Western Dedicated Freight Corridor in India where the wire height is at 7.45 m to accommodate double-stack container trains without the need of well-wagons.

 Advantages

-There are a number of advantages including the fact there is no exposure of passengers to exhaust from the locomotive and tower cost of building, running and maintaining locomotives and multiple units.
+There are a number of advantages including the fact there is no exposure of passengers to exhaust from the locomotive and lower cost of building, running and maintaining locomotives and multiple units.
 Electric trains have a higher power-to-weight ratio (no onboard fuel tanks), resulting in fewer locomotives, faster acceleration, higher practical limit of power, higher limit of speed, less noise pollution (quieter operation).
 The faster acceleration clears lines more quickly to run more trains on the track in urban rail uses.